 They were going to fight a demon.

 The Bog Burglars, still relatively new to having to constantly fight dragons, remained hesitant in their approach.
-It could have been Camicazi's threat, but Hiccup still found the distinct lack of charging and war cries heartening.
+It could have been Camicazi's threat, but Hiccup found the distinct lack of charging and war cries rather heartening.
 Maybe he could reach these people, people who only fought dragons a couple of times a year before this war blew up.

 He released a breath.